 It might be hard to believe, but YES there is a huge difference between 6 and 7 minute eggs.

-6-minute soft-boiled eggs have a runnier yolk and help to create a richer, thicker ramen broth.
-A 7-minute egg has a more solid and custard-y center.
+6-minute soft-boiled eggs have runnier egg yolks.
+This helps to create a richer, thicker ramen broth.
+A 7-minute egg has a more solid and custard-like center.

 It’s totally a matter of preference which type of eggs you prepare.
 Personally, I like a 7-minute egg – but you can always pull the other eggs a minute earlier to suit a variety of tastes!